Jayakar72/Jayakar72.github.io/README.md

 # Hi, this is my personal website!

-My name is Sai Jayakar Vanam, I am a Master's robotics grad student at Northeaster University.
+My name is Sai Jayakar Vanam, I am a Master's robotics grad student at Northeastern University.
+I enjoy working on Autonomous robots, and I also dabble in aerospace and astronomy, hoping to build an iRobot for space ;).

 This repo contains the source code to my personal website.